CSS math functions: calc, min, max, and clamp explained

 }

-The syntax for the max() function is as follows:
+The max() function

 .class-name {